-For multi-bottle samplers, the controller supplies power to the spout drive assembly, which rotates the spout using a motor and worm gear.
-The spout is advanced in a counter-clockwise direction.
-Each advance moves the spout 15 degrees, or one bottle location for a 24-bottle system (360 divided by 24 equals 15).
-An optical sensor is used to report the position of the spout to the controller.
-An encoder disk with 24 equally spaced slots rotates with the spout, providing position data to the controller.
-A 25th slot between two of the other slots is used to signal the controller that the spout home position (bottle 24) has been reached.
+For multi-bottle samplers, the controller supplies power to the distribution assembly's stepper motor for rotating the spout from bottle to bottle.
+The spout is advanced (stepped) in a clockwise direction.
+Each motor step moves the spout 15 degrees, or one bottle location for a 24-bottle system (360 divided by 24 equals 15).